 The nearest existing analogues to KIDS + VIKING are the Sloan Digital Sky Survey in the optical bands and the overlapping UKIDSS-LAS in the near-IR, both mainly in the Northern hemisphere.
 Compared to SDSS, the KIDS survey is ~ 2 mag deeper and will have much better resolution.
 Likewise, VIKING will be ~ 1.4 mag deeper than LAS, as desirable to make the most of the KIDS improvement over SDSS.
-Ideally we might like a 2 mag gain over LAS, but this is impractical in VISTA time; we aim to cover the full area in a realistic time while retaining a very substantial improvement over LAS, ~ 4× fainter flux limit.
+Ideally we might like a 2 mag gain over LAS, but this is impractical in VISTA time; we aim to cover the full area in a realistic time while retaining a very substantial improvement over LAS, $\sim 4 \times$ fainter flux limit.

-In the South, the approved VST ATLAS survey (PI: Shanks) aims to use the poor-seeing VST time (rebinned to 0.4 arcsec pixels) to survey $4,500 \deg^2$ at SDSS-like depth and resolution.
+In the South, the approved VST ATLAS survey (PI: Shanks) aims to use the poor-seeing VST time (rebinned to 0.4 arcsec pixels) to survey 4,500 deg2 at SDSS-like depth and resolution.
 Somewhat later, the Australian Skymapper telescope (under construction) aims to obtain comparable optical data over the entire Southern hemisphere.

-We are also aware of a "VISTA Hemisphere Survey" proposal; this may aim to cover the entire Southern hemisphere to UKIDSS-LAS depth in 2 or 4 bands, and will likely prioritise the VST-Atlas area first.
+We are also aware of a "VISTA Hemisphere Survey" proposal; this aims to cover the entire Southern hemisphere to UKIDSS-LAS depth in J,K_s, with deeper coverage in the SGP area.
 Again, if approved this will be substantially wider but shallower and is likely to use poorer seeing than VIKING.

-The numerous deeper surveys e.g. CFHTLS-Wide, UKIDSS-DXS and VISTA-VIDEO are all much narrower $\sim 30 - 150 \deg^2$, and approximately 1.0 - 2.0 mag deeper than KIDS+VIKING.
+The leading deeper surveys e.g. CFHTLS-Wide, UKIDSS-DXS and VISTA-VIDEO are all much narrower $\sim 15-150\,\mathrm{deg}^2$, and approximately 1.0-2.0 mag deeper than KIDS+VIKING.

-Therefore, overall the KIDS+VIKING combination very naturally fills the large gap in parameter space between the existing and proposed "wide" and "deep" surveys; it will be substantially deeper and give better resolution than the wide surveys SDSS, LAS and Southern counterparts, while covering $10 - 50 \times$ more area than the deeper surveys such as CFHTLS, DXS and VISTA-VIDEO.
+Therefore, overall the KIDS+VIKING combination very naturally fills the large gap in parameter space between the existing and proposed "wide" and "deep" surveys; it will be substantially deeper and give better resolution than the wide surveys SDSS, LAS and Southern counterparts, while covering $10-50\times$ more area than the deeper surveys such as CFHTLS, DXS and VISTA-VIDEO.

-There is no comparable directly competing survey at present; the nearest analogue to KIDS will be the US-led Dark Energy Survey which aims to survey $5,000 \text{ deg}^2$ in the SGP to similar depth to KIDS, starting in 2009.
+There is no similar ongoing survey at present; the nearest future analogue to KIDS will be the US-led Dark Energy Survey which aims to survey 5,000 deg2 in the SGP to similar depth to KIDS, starting in 2010.